 It used to be an agreement of equality.
 The ruler of India at the time agreed when the ruler of Kashmir and he made a commitment to join forces in protecting the borders against their mutual neighbor Pakistan.
 Unfortunately, India started to bully Kashmir, and the trust is broken.
 The treaty was one that came from prosperity of heart: Kashmir is a land of compassion and egalitarian attributes.
 They inherited from their ancestors a richness of spiritual wealth, mental clarity, and business acumen.
 They act — mostly — in fairness and honesty toward each other.
 They are guided by their spirituality to act as ONE.
 It made sense to join forces to protect this wealth, their inheritance: the beauty of their rich and successful culture.

 Currently there is martial law in Kashmir.
-Maybe Covid taught me to endure something that is difficult, which is to stay in the house in the case of martial enforcement, for a citizen who grew up with freedom during peaceful times and in a successful democracy.
-As a foreign woman visiting friends I must comply.
+Maybe Covid taught me to endure something that is difficult for a citizen who grew up with freedom during peaceful times and in a successful democracy, which is to stay relentlessly inside during martial enforcement.
+As a foreign woman visiting friends, I must comply.
 The majority of locals take it, according to their faith, peacefully.

 To put pressure on Kashmir, one time India had temporarily martially closed the borders to the region.
 No one could enter, and no one could exit.
 Mohin had gone to see his wife and children.
 Mohin was stuck!
 His income comes from him being present in Simla.
-He had the knowledge and necessary relationships to go and live and earn his money for his wife and children.
+He had the knowledge and necessary relationships to leave Kashmir and go on to live and earn his money for his wife and children.

 Mohin speaks some Arabic.
-Of course he speaks Kashmiri, which is not Arabic at all except the language is written in Arabic characters, and knows Urdu, a version of Hindi, perhaps a linguist would call it “high Hindi”, written in characters akin to Arabic.
+Of course, he speaks Kashmiri, which is not Arabic at all except the language is written in Arabic characters, and knows Urdu, a version of Hindi, perhaps a linguist would call it “high Hindi”, written in characters akin to Arabic.
 It is taught in school to everyone in India.
 He is fluent in Hindi, and his English has become close to perfect since we have been friends.
 I met him when it was less perfect although already very advanced in comparison to other Indians and Kashmiri.
-He lets go of grudges, hurt, and anger toward those who harm him yet he stands firm, because in his heart and his thinking process he follows the enlightened prophet Mohammed.
+He lets go of grudges, hurt, and anger toward those who harm him yet he stands firm because he follows the enlightened prophet Mohammed in his heart and his thinking process.